 Ainfluencer is one such marketplace that helps brands find influencers through filters such as gender, location, number of followers, etc., and connect and collaborate with them.

-Check out the following video to see how this free, safe, and secure influencer marketplace works:
+Check out the following video to see how this free, safe, and secure DIY marketplace works:

 - Cross promotion: You can also partner with another company in a related industry to reach a new audience and promote your products or services.